tedsluis/docker-dump1090/README.md

 http://IPADDRESS_DOCKERHOST:8098/dump1090/gmap.html
 http://IPADDRESS_DOCKERHOST:8099/dump1090/gmap.html

+You are probably thinking "why run 20 or more dump1090 containers on one host?".
+Well, for a couple of reasons:

+* To proof that it is possible without any performance issue.
+Infact you can run hundreds of dump1090 containers on a linux host with just 4GB of RAM.
+* To show new possibilities.
+Imagine running hundreds of dump1090 containers in the cloud serving thousands of visitors.
+A load balancer could be used to distribute the load over the dump1090 instances.

 Check the resource consumption per docker container and notice that it is very low compared to a VM or a raspberry:
 ````
 $ docker stats $(docker ps -a -q)
 ````
+A containers consums only a view tens of kilobytes.

 Only the dump1090, the lighttp web server and the netcat (nc) services are running:
 ````